VirgilSecurity/virgil-crypto-c/docs/c_module.md

 Value: Meaning:
 public: Symbols of the types and methods are visible in a binary file.
 private: Symbols of the types and methods are hidden in a binary file.

-scope:
-    Defines component visibility within scope.
-This attribute must not be inherited.
-The scope attribute is optional.
-Its default value is "public".
-It can take one of the following values:

-Value: Meaning:
-public: Component is visible for outside world.
-private: Component is visible for outside world via private interface.
-internal: Component is visible only within library or a specific source file.

 name:
     Enumeration name.
 Can be omitted if it is used to define named constants.